 When the input to the assay consists of nuclei, a high percentage of the reads comes from the unspliced transcripts and align to introns.
 In order to count these intronic reads, the “cellranger count” and “cellranger multi” pipelines can be run with the option include-introns.
 If this option is used, any reads that map in the sense orientation to a single gene - which include the reads labeled transcriptomic (blue), exonic (light blue), and intronic (red) in the diagram above - are carried forward to UMI counting.
 The include-introns option eliminates the need for a custom “pre-mRNA” reference that defines the entire gene body to be an exon.

 Importantly, a read is considered uniquely mapping if it is compatible with only a single gene.
-Only uniquely mapping reads are carried forward to UMI counting; multimapping genes are discarded by
+Only uniquely mapping reads are carried forward to UMI counting; multimapping reads are discarded by

 Cell Ranger.
 In the Web Summary HTML output, the set of reads carried forward to UMI counting is referred to as “Reads mapped confidently to transcriptome.”